-It was launched in 1993 – in Brussels.
-Not the most auspicious location but excitement surrounding the new model was so great that few cared.
-It arrived in the UK in 1995 powered by a choice of 2.0-litre 16-valve engines – naturally aspirated (135bhp) or turbocharged (190bhp).
-Power went to the front wheels through a five-speed manual gearbox, although on the Turbo also via a Viscodrive limited-slip diff.
+In some ways, it was a shame that what it all cloaked was rather more ordinary, for underneath was but the running gear of the contemporary Tipo.
+It still packed a punch, though.
+The Coupé was launched in 1993 and arrived in the UK in 1995, powered initially by a choice of 2.0-litre 16-valve four-cylinder engines, either naturally aspirated with 137bhp or turbocharged to make 187bhp.
+Power went to the front wheels through a five-speed manual gearbox, although on the Turbo it also went via a Viscodrive limited-slip diff.

-Less than two years later, the 16-valve engines gave way to more powerful 20-valve units, again either naturally aspirated (143bhp) or turbocharged (214bhp).
-The naturally aspirated engine soon received a shot in the arm with the addition of a variable intake system (VIS) that boosted power to 150bhp.
+In 1996, the 16-valve engines gave way to more powerful 20-valve, five-cylinder units, again either naturally aspirated (145bhp) or turbocharged (217bhp).
+The naturally aspirated engine soon received a variable intake system that gave it 150bhp.

-Even so, with its 0-62mph time of 6.3sec, it was the Turbo (called VT) everyone wanted, then as now.
-From 1998, Fiat launched a series of tweaked versions, starting with the VT LE (Limited Edition) sporting red Brembo front brake calipers, a bodykit, a push-button start, a strut brace and Recaro seats.
-The following year, the Plus was launched, looking very much like the LE but without its unique badge.
-Crucially, both versions had a six- speed gearbox.
-With the arrival of the VT6 in 1999, the six-speed gearbox became standard.
-That said, you may find the odd 1999-reg five-speed VT, a legacy of when dealers ordered for stock and cars hung about until sold.
+Even so, with its impressive 0-62mph time of 6.3sec, it was the Turbo (called VT) everyone wanted.
+There were also a number of tweaked versions, starting with the VT LE (Limited Edition) sporting red Brembo front brake calipers, a bodykit, a push-button start, a strut brace and Recaro seats.
+There was also the Plus, looking very much like the LE but without its unique badge.
+Crucially, both versions had a six-speed gearbox.
+With the arrival of the VT6 in 1999, the six-speed gearbox became a standard feature.